991jo/srcds_exporter/README.md

 4. `pip install -r requirements.txt`
 5. `python3 main.py`

+## Multi-Server vs. Single Server Mode

+Initially this software was build as an exporter which can query many servers.
+This conflicts a bit with the Prometheus Exporter mentality that you should run one exporter per instance of your application.
+Also you would have to know the RCON password which would get passed around in HTTP requests.
+Therefore SRCDS Exporter now supports the single server mode.
+In this mode you have to specify the ip, port and password as a start parameter.
+But your HTTP requests dont need those parameters anymore.
+Also the exporter does not answer requests which have those fields set.

 ## How to query via Prometheus:

+### Multi-Server-Mode

 You can use the following example config.
 Please adjust the IP:port in the last row to the IP:port your exporter uses.